Braeburne/The-Snake-Den/PriorityQueues.md

 ## Operations
 ### Notes
-The priority queue data structure operations are known colloqiually as the following across most programming languages:
+The priority queue data structure operations are known colloquially as the following across most programming languages:

 (1) Insert - inserting an element with a priority.
-This method is implemented as put() in the `queue.PriorityQueue` class in the `queue` module in Python.
+This method is implemented as put(priority, item) in the `queue.PriorityQueue` class in the `queue` module in Python.
 It takes two parameters, the priority and the object itself.

 (2) Remove - remove and return the element with the highest priority.
 This method is implemented as get() in the `queue.PriorityQueue` class in the `queue` module in Python.